zamiang/zamiang-dot-com/posts/_posts/2015-03-15-15-leaving-artsy.md

 I left Artsy 3 months ago.

-Since leaving, any friend why was unhappy in a job wanted to chat and see how it is 'on the other side'.
+Since leaving, any friend wanted to chat and see how it is 'on the other side' reached out.
 This post is a sort of condensed version of those conversations.

 We are a generation that respects creating value over creating wealth.
 Financial security is nice but "success" is helping create something culturally important.
 With that change in the definition of success comes a change in career path.
 On this 'other path', I hope to help create something that improves peoples lives.
 With that in mind, the decision to leave Artsy was very clear.
 It did not align with my career path and mission.
 Leaving a great job is a difficult decision, but not if you put the change in perspective.